 1. Maintenance and Repairs

-Unfortunately, maintenance and repairs don’t just eat up approximately 10% of your rental income each month.
+Unfortunately, maintenance and repairs don’t eat up approximately 10% of your monthly rental income.
 They also consume valuable time.
-Property managers are forced to search for contractors, plan a maintenance schedule and supervise work when necessary.
-Thankfully, apps and services can make organizing and managing maintenance and repairs a much smoother process.
-Property managers need to be aware of helpful tools that can save them and their clients time and money.
-Most importantly having a proper business partner can make life so much easier.
+Property managers are forced to search for contractors, plan maintenance schedules, and supervise work when necessary.
+Thankfully, apps and services can make organizing and managing maintenance and repair much smoother.
+Property managers must be aware of helpful tools that can save them and their clients time and money.
+Most importantly, having a proper business partner can make life much easier.

 2. Tenant Retention

-In today’s competitive rental market, retaining tenants, particularly the good ones, is becoming harder and harder.
+In today’s competitive rental market, retaining tenants, particularly the good ones, are becoming harder and harder.
 In 2017, 37% of buyers bought to rent, and with predicted growth in the rental market, you can expect many more investors to move into the rental space.
-This is good news for property managers but it also means that there will be more options available to tenants.
+This is good news for property managers, but it also means more options will be available to tenants.

 Modern technology also means that tenants have more choices than ever before.
 With a whole world of information at their fingertips, tenants today are constantly exposed to newer and better rental options.
 Holding onto your best tenants is no longer a simple task.
-Property managers need to be aware of trends and provide exceptional service or risk losing their best tenants.
+Property managers must know trends and provide exceptional service or risk losing their best tenants.

 3. Lack of Time

-Maintenance and repairs aren’t the only things consuming a property managers time.
-Processing service requests, managing rental payments, contracting and more keep property managers very busy.
-For those that are managing multiple properties themselves, this can quickly turn into a situation where important things are neglected, leading to unhappy tenants.
+Maintenance and repairs aren’t the only things consuming a property manager’s time.
+Property managers are busy processing service requests, managing rental payments, contracting, and more.
+For those managing multiple properties themselves, this can quickly become a situation where important things are neglected, leading to unhappy tenants.

 Tenant retention needs to be a top priority for any property manager.
-Part of making your tenants feel valued is making time for them and that takes good time management.
-It is vital for busy property managers to hire people they can trust to handle any job, big and small.
+Part of making your tenants feel valued is making time for them, and that takes good time management.
+Busy property managers need to hire trustworthy people to handle any job, big and small.

 4. Hiring Contractors

-On top of that, you have very little way of knowing if you are being charged a fair rate, and have to rely on contractors to be fair and honest with you.
+On top of that, you have a minimal way of knowing if you are being charged a fair rate and have to rely on contractors to be fair and honest with you.
 That’s why more and more property managers are turning to apps like AllBetter to make the process smooth and simple.
-By placing work into the hands of a proven professional, like Sayan Renovation and Construction, you can guarantee you are getting the best work at the best rate, every time.
+By placing work into the hands of a proven professional like Sayan Renovation and Construction, you can guarantee you get the best work at the best rate every time.

 5. Finding the Right Tenants